ToolJet/ToolJet/docs/docs/gitsync.md

 ### App updates

 Whenever a user makes a change in an app, they can make a commit to the git repository by clicking on the **GitSync** button on the topbar.
 On clicking the **GitSync** button, a modal will open with the option to enter the commit message.
 The user can enter the commit message and click on the **Commit changes** button to commit the changes to the git repository.
 Along with the commit message, the user can also see the connnected **Git repo URL** and the **last commit details**.

+**Last commit details** helps the user to know the last commit message, author, date, and time.
+This helps the user to know the last commit details and make the commit message accordingly.

 <div style={{textAlign: 'center'}}>